 What is Rotary?

-Rotary brings together community leaders from all continents, cultures, and occupations to share their ideas for making the world a better place.
-By combining their distinct skills and expertise, Rotary members are tackling some of the world's most pressing problems – from local initiatives like feeding the hungry to global efforts like eradicating polio.
+Rotary brings together people who want to use their skills, experiences, and expertise to solve some of the world's most pressing problems — from organizing local initiatives like feeding the hungry to global efforts like eradicating polio.

 It all begins at the weekly club meeting, where members catch up with friends, hear what's happening in their community, and organize club activities and service projects.
 It's a fun way to connect with the people in your community who share your passion for doing good.